oe/duplex-message/packages/duplex-message/README.md

 postMessageHub.emit(peer: Window | Worker, methodName: string, ...args: any[]) => Promise<unknown>
 ```

-This api return a promise, you can get response or catch the exception via it.
+This api return a promise, you can get the response or catch an exception via it.

 e.g.
 ```js